qusers/Q/docs/analytical-charge-corrections/INITIAL_AUDIT.md

    mismatch explicitly retained.
 Inspect the intended background-charge convention.
 2. **Matched offsets:** the preserved historical reproduction reports different frozen angular offsets between forward and reverse directions.
 Its directional difference is therefore not same-Hamiltonian closure.
-Quantify this mismatch before attributing residuals to a correction formula; do not fit it away.
+The subsequent [offset audit](FROZEN_OFFSETS.md) verifies and quantifies the mismatch, derives its instantaneous energy effect, and adds a minimal native guard against silent offset reset on a frozen restart.
+Its historical free-energy contribution remains unmeasured; do not fit it away.
 3. **Input/provenance controls:** distinguish effective versus requested radius, actual included versus excluded/neutralized charge, and integrated versus post-hoc corrections.
 Require matching definitions in the eventual protocol.